wp-plugins/destiny-player-display/readme.txt

 * First release.

  == Upgrade Notice ==

+= 1.2. =
+ Removed file_get_contents in favour of cURL for maximum performance and compatibility.

  = 1.1. =
  Minified CSS to improve page load time.
 Friendly error message when widget can't connect to the Bungie API.